eclipse-vertx/vert.x/new/manual.md

 * `-port` This specifies which port it will attempt to connect to the server on, to stop the server.
 Default is `25571`.
 If you have more than one vert.x server on localhost then you use this parameter to determine which one to stop.

+# Logging

+Each verticle gets its own logger which can be retrieved from inside the verticle.
+For information on how to get the logger please see the core guide for the language you are using.

+The log files by default go in a file called `vertx.log` in the system temp directory.
+On my Linux box this is `\tmp`.

+By default [JUL] (http://docs.oracle.com/javase/1.4.2/docs/guide/util/logging/overview.html) logging is used.
+This can be configured using the file `VERTX_HOME\conf\logging.properties`.
+Where `VERTX_HOME` is the directory in which you installed vert.x.

+Advanced note: If you'd rather use a different logging framework, e.g. log4j you can do this by specifying a system property when running vert.x (edit the vertx.sh script), e.g.

+    -Dorg.vertx.logger-delegate-factory-class-name=org.vertx.java.core.logging.Log4jLogDelegateFactory

+or

+    -Dorg.vertx.logger-delegate-factory-class-name=org.vertx.java.core.logging.SLF4JLogDelegateFactory

 # JavaScript Core Guide

 [JavaScript Core Guide here](core_manual_js.html)